RuiyanGuo/OnlineOrder/README.md

 • Build the client side with ReactJS and Ant Design to allow users add items to the shopping cart and place orders.

-  NOTE: An AWS EC2 link for project demo will be added soon